jschmittlin/Star-Wars/README.md

 # Star Wars

-Star Wars is a game project for the baccalaureate to do during the ISN class.
+Star Wars is a game project for the baccalaureate to make during the ISN class.

 ## Authors